-This simple strawberry syrup is great for drinks — use it in cocktails or just to add a splash of flavor to SodaStream carbonated water, club soda, or tonic!
+Looking to add a touch of sweetness and fruity flavor to your favorite beverages?
+This homemade simple strawberry syrup is great for cocktails or to add a splash of flavor to SodaStream carbonated water, club soda, or tonic!

-If you're looking for a great way to use up some wrinkling berries or adding a splash of flavor to your usual sparkling water or cocktails, this simple strawberry soda syrup is a great way to do that!
+If you're looking for a berry concentrate for beverages, this strawberry sweetener is a great way to use up some wrinkled berries (perhaps leftover after making some of my other strawberry recipes) or adding a splash of flavor to your usual sparkling water or cocktails!

 Jump to: